 “At 6000 feet above sea level, you exhale and perspire twice as much moisture as you do at sea level.” – From High Altitude Life.

 For climbers, the main cause of sickness is going too high, too fast without acclimating to the low oxygen level.

-But many runners will notice a change in their running when reaching the “Mile High” city of Denver and a greater decrease in performance as they move farther in to the mountains or any location over 6,000 feet.
+But many runners will notice a change in their running when reaching the “Mile High” city of Denver.
+And a greater decrease in performance as they move farther in to the mountains or any location over 6,000 feet.

-6,000 ft: 17% less oxygen than at sea level
+- 6,000 ft: 17% less oxygen than at sea level

-8,000 ft: 25% less oxygen than at sea level
+- 8,000 ft: 25% less oxygen than at sea level

-14,000 ft: about 40% less oxygen than at sea level
+- 14,000 ft: about 40% less oxygen than at sea level

 Photo from the new Mammoth Track, part of a project by Deena and Andrew Kastor.
 This is another place you’ll find many elites like Meb training!